sourcegraph/handbook/content/departments/engineering/dev/code-graph/code-insights/processes.md

 - If one or more issues that were planned for an iteration are looking to **not get finished** (which includes testing) in the [current iteration](https://github.com/orgs/sourcegraph/projects/200/views/1) (while maintaining sustainable work practices) the assignee **raises this as soon as possible asynchronously** to the team (including the PM and EM), e.g. on the GitHub issue or Slack.
 These issues then **become _proposed_ issues for the next iteration** (meaning nothing carries over automatically, but we also don't just drop and forget missed issues).

+## Design planning and process

+In addition to the above iteration planning process, we maintain a parallel design planning process as follows using our [design project board](https://github.com/orgs/sourcegraph/projects/200/views/12):

+1. Anyone on the team can create issues for things that need designs.
+These issues should be tagged with `needs-design`.
+1. The product manager and designer add iteration milestones to these design issues.
+If a design issue has a milestone and a `TODO` (or a later-stage) status, this means that the design process should be completed by the end date of the iteration milestone.
+  1. For example, a design issue tagged "iteration 29" in `TODO` would be ready for engineering implemention by the final day of iteration 29.
+  1. Design issues do not need to, and often do not, follow 2-week iteration cycles.
+It is up to the designer when to start or make progress on various design projects _within the constraints_ that designs are complete by the end of the tagged iteration.
+So, a larger 4-week project to be completed three iterations (in six weeks) away might be started before smaller 1-week project that only needs to be completed by a date four weeks in the future, and that's fine.
+1. The product manager, engineering manager, and designer meet synchronously once a week to review the design board, which requires aligning on proposed updates and re-prioritizing if over capacity.
+   1. To propose an update or add a design issue, an issue labelled `needs-design` should be tagged with the proposed status and a milestone.
+In the sync, the triad will review all "proposed" issues and either align that the priority and timeline works – in which case, setting them to `TODO` – or discuss and reorder items.
+   1. By the end of the planning sync, there should be no design items tagged with the "proposed" status.
+1. Issues tagged `needs-design` should only ever have the designer assigned.
+We do not un-assign the designer and then re-assign engineers; we move the issue to done and create new engineering issues.
+We do this because:
+   1. Past experience has taught us that this causes confusion as to the status of an issue, as it's possible for an issue to from "in progress" on design back to "todo" on engineering.
+   1. Often, designs are larger than a single engineering issue and we want to default to engineers breaking up a project into smaller items, rather than reusing a larger and imperfect issue.

 ## Project Leads

 Larger projects, especially ones that involve multiple domains, may benefit from a "project lead".
 A project lead assumes full responsibility for gathering all requirements to complete a project.
 The project lead is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.